golobby/container/README.md

 Notice: You can only resolve the dependencies in a binding resolver function that has already bound.

+### Usage Tips

+#### Performance
+The package Container inevitably uses reflection in binding and resolving processes.
+If performance is a concern, you should use this package more carefully.
+Try to bind and resolve the dependencies out of the processes that are going to run many times (for example, on each request), put it where that run only once when you run your applications like main and init functions.

 ## Contributors

 * [@miladrahimi](https://github.com/miladrahimi)